 When it comes to choosing product analytics tools and platforms, you are simply spoilt for choice!
 There are so many to choose from.
 It’s certainly a crowded market.

 Ultimately, it’s about picking what works for you.
 In many cases, you may decide to use several of these tools and platforms at once.
-This will enable your team to capture a wide net of useful data.
-The use of a single platform or tool is unlikely to tick all of the boxes.
+This will enable your team to capture a wide net of useful data and drive your product to sucess.